Hurricanes get goals from 6 players to beat Blue Jackets

 Carolina tied it again late in the second with Pesce’s long shot through traffic.
 They got their first lead of the game when Trocheck put back a rebound.

 Domi’s one-timer from the right circle early in the third period knotted the score again.
-Staal and Hamilton then gave the Canes their first two-goal lead midway through the period.
+Staal and Hamilton then gave the Canes their first two-goal lead midway through the period before the Columbus rally came up short.

+“You never try to get in a battle with another team,” said Hurricanes forward Ryan Dzingel, who had two assists.

+“We’re trying to keep things low scoring.
+I think when you have two teams that are very similar, the way they want to play and the way we want to play clashes sometimes.
+I think we’re both very similar teams trying to get get pucks deep and get our D involved, hard-nosed and simple, so I think it was just one of those weird ones that turned out that way,” he said.

 UP NEXT